 9. Educate patient on the correct rotation of injection sites when administering insulin.

-Injection of insulin in the same site over time will result in lipoatrophy and lipohypertrophy with reduced insulin absorption.
-Repeated use of an injection site can cause the development of fatty masses called lipohypertrophy which can impair in the absorption of insulin when used again.
+Over time, injection of insulin in the same site will result in lipoatrophy and lipohypertrophy with reduced insulin absorption.
+Repeated use of an injection site can cause the development of fatty masses called lipohypertrophy, which can impair the absorption of insulin when used again.

-10. Instruct patient on the proper storage of insulin.
+10. Instruct the patient on the proper storage of insulin.

 11. Instruct patient that insulin vial that is in use should be kept at room temperature.